Avoiding Civil Investigative Demand False Claims Act Response Mistakes

 (2) “the standards applicable to discovery requests under the Federal Rules of Civil Procedure, to the extent that the application of such standards to any such demand is appropriate and consistent with the provisions and purposes of this section.”

-CID Investigation Timeline – How long does a CID investigation take?
+CID Investigation Timeline – How long does a CID False Claims Act investigation take?

 Can Government Contractors Refuse to Cooperate After Receiving Civil Investigative Demand False Claims Act Requests?
 Companies need to respond quickly and accurately if they receive a Civil Investigative Demand.
 Refusing or failing to cooperate after receiving a CID could lead to penalties such as fines, disqualification from future contracts, revocation of existing licenses, suspension or debarment, or even criminal charges.
 Therefore, it is important for companies to consult with experienced False Claims Act DOJ CID lawyers familiar with the DOJ’s authority to issue CIDs and the risks of failing to cooperate.
 A knowledgeable federal lawyer can help a company understand its obligations under the CID and prepare a proper response.

-Once you receive the CID, you must respond within the time frame defined in the CID or as requested by the investigative agency issuing it.
+CID investigation timeline: Once you receive the CID, you must respond within the time frame defined in the CID or as requested by the investigative agency issuing it.
 Generally, government contractors need to comply with a CID within 30 days of receipt.
 Depending on the complexity and scope of the request, your organization may be allowed additional time to provide a complete response.
-Additionally, any requests for extensions should be made in writing and include reasons for needing more time.
+Additionally, any requests for extensions should be made in writing, and reasons for needing more time should be included.
 Organizations should also keep records of all communication regarding the CID and its execution.

 What is a Civil Demand Target Letter? demand target. letter is supplied. by the DOJ to a witness scheduled to appear before the federal Grand Jury in order to provide helpful background information about the Grand Jury.
 If you received a civil demand target letter, it means that there is no question as to whether the government is coming after you.